ACRONYM-Group/4dTicTacToe/README.md

 A playable version of the game can be found at: http://scienceandpizza.com/3dTicTacToe/release.dpy

+The primary contributors were:
+Alex Schmidt
+Ethan Hunt
+Ian Newbold
+Jordan Hofstrand
+Rochester McLain

+More information is avaliable at the website linked above.

 "Just a reminder that this is a public repository"